ibm-cloud-docs/satellite/getting-started.md

    - [Google Cloud Platform (GCP)](/docs/satellite?topic=satellite-gcp)
    - [Microsoft Azure](/docs/satellite?topic=satellite-azure)
    - [{{site.data.keyword.cloud_notm}}](/docs/satellite?topic=satellite-ibm)
 2. Confirm that you have at least three host machines in separate zones that meet the [minimum hardware requirements](/docs/satellite?topic=satellite-host-reqs), such as 4 vCPUs and 16 GB of memory with RHEL 7 packages and any provider-specific requirement from the guide.
+Make sure that you use minimal RHEL images.
+Do not install the LAMP stack.

    A setup of three host machines in separate zones is the minimum configuration for a demonstration location.
 A demonstration location can run only a few resources, such as one or two small clusters.
 If you want to continue to use the location after the demonstration, see [Adding capacity to your {{site.data.keyword.satelliteshort}} location control plane](/docs/satellite?topic=satellite-locations#control-plane-scale).
    {: tip}